 At its core, data science is a field of study that aims to use a scientific approach to extract meaning and insights from data.
 Dr. Thomas Miller of Northwestern University describes data science as “a combination of information technology, modeling, and business management”.
-The rapid growth of the data science field has led to universities considering online data science graduate programs.
+Universities have acknowledged the importance of the data science field and have created online data science graduate programs.

 Machine learning, on the other hand, refers to a group of techniques used by data scientists that allow computers to learn from data.
 These techniques produce results that perform well without programming explicit rules.